huggingface/diffusion-models-class/unit2/README.md

 ## Fine-Tuning

-![Example images generated with a model trained on LSUN Bedrooms and fine-tuned for 500 steps on WikiArt](https://api.wandb.ai/files/johnowhitaker/dm_finetune/2upaa341/media/images/Sample%20generations_501_d980e7fe082aec0dfc49.png)

 As you may have seen in Unit 1, training diffusion models from scratch can be time-consuming!
 Especially as we push to higher resolutions, the time and data required to train a model from scratch can become impractical.
 Fortunately, there is a solution: begin with a model that has already been trained!
 This way we start from a model that has already learnt to denoise images of some kind, and the hope is that this provides a better starting point than beginning from a randomly initialized model.

+![Example images generated with a model trained on LSUN Bedrooms and fine-tuned for 500 steps on WikiArt](https://api.wandb.ai/files/johnowhitaker/dm_finetune/2upaa341/media/images/Sample%20generations_501_d980e7fe082aec0dfc49.png)

 Fine-tuning typically works best if the new data somewhat resembles the base model's original training data (for example, beginning with a model trained on faces is probably a good idea if you're trying to generate cartoon faces) but suprisinggly the benefits persist even if the domain is changed quite drastically.
 The image above is generated from a [model trained on the LSUN Bedrooms dataset]([todo link](https://huggingface.co/google/ddpm-bedroom-256)) and fine-tuned for 500 steps on [the WikiArt dataset](https://huggingface.co/datasets/huggan/wikiart).
+The training script is included for reference alongside the notebooks for this unit.

 ## Guidance